 and Mehmet Oz, M.D.

 King Features Syndicate

 Mehmet Oz, M.D. is host of "The Dr. Oz Show," and Mike Roizen, M.D. is Chief Wellness Officer and Chair of Wellness Institute at Cleveland Clinic.
-To live your healthiest, tune into "The Dr. Oz Show" or visit sharecare.com.
+Email your health and wellness questions to Dr. Oz and Dr. Roizen at youdocsdaily(at sign)sharecare.com.

 (c)2020 Michael Roizen, M.D. and Mehmet Oz, M.D.